Let's Go Live! (Or Not)

 Article 4 min

 So you want to go live.
 Unlike the costly, lengthy process of live television, streaming on the internet is cheaper, easier and, if done right, just as good at facilitating engagement.
-However, don't be blinded by its ease of access—not everything should be livestreamed.
+However, don't be blinded by its ease of access — not everything should be livestreamed.

-Just like a live television broadcast, live streaming is the practice of broadcasting across the internet in real time, usually through a social media platform like YouTube, Facebook Live, Instagram, Twitch, Vimeo, etc.
+Just like a live television broadcast, livestreaming is the practice of broadcasting across the internet in real time, usually through a social media platform like YouTube, Facebook Live, Instagram, Twitch, Vimeo, etc.

-• You can keep the production value simple.
+• Keep the production value simple.

 Should I Go Live?